Mercury Hg: Reception

 Mercury Hg was well received, scoring 74 out of 100 on Metacritic based on 14 reviews.
 IGN praised the game as fun and satisfying, particularly appreciating its replay value.
 GamePro applauded the puzzles for being engaging and calling the game a "fun and breezy diversion".
 GameSpot highlighted the visual style and periodic table theme as standout elements.
-PlayStation Official Magazine also gave praise to the theme and design of the game, which they felt gave it a "Truly distinctive feel."
+PlayStation Official Magazine also praised the theme and design of the game, which they felt gave it a "Truly distinctive feel".
 Machinima and GamesRadar+ complimented the music customization feature.
 Official Xbox Magazine noted the game would be more appealing to speedrunners.
-GameZone highlighted the accuracy of the mercury physics stating that it reacts like a real liquid would and that it breaks apart convincingly.
+GameZone highlighted the accuracy of the mercury physics saying it reacts like a real liquid would and that it breaks apart convincingly.

 Common criticism among reviewers was the game being too easy and the lack of additional content.
 Both GameSpot and Official Xbox Magazine criticized the game for lacking the party games from its predecessor, Mercury Meltdown.
 GamePro was disappointed in the lack of multiplayer and felt the game was more suited to an iOS release.
-GamesRadar+ criticized the game for not taking full advantage of the game's premise of controlling mercury, and for the imprecise motion controls of the PS3's DualShock 3 controller.
+GamesRadar+ criticized the game for not taking full advantage of the premise of controlling mercury, and for the imprecise motion controls of the PS3's DualShock 3 controller.
 GameZone was also critical of the Sixaxis motion controls and disappointed in the lack of a level creator feature.